 This will create a new directory, named

 site.
-Take a look inside the
+Let's take a look inside the

 been copied into the

 site directory as part of the documentation theme.
-You

 If you're using source code control such as